Diffusion-like recommendation with enhanced similarity of objects: Introduction

 This diversity-accuracy dilemma has received considerable research attentions in the field of recommender systems.
 Zhou et al. \cite{1} designed delicately a nonlinear hybrid model of HeatS and ProbS, called HHP, which achieves significant improvements in both accuracy and diversity of recommendation results.
 Another two effective methods modified respectively from original ProbS and HeatS, named Preferential Diffusion (PD) \cite{5} and Biased Heat Conduction (BHC) \cite{4}, also make a good trade off on accuracy and diversity.
-In addition, \cite{19} also proposed a balance diffusion(BD) algorithm, which is performed better than the above three typical methods both in accuracy and diversity.
+In addition, based on BHC and HHP, Qiu et al. \cite{21} took the heterogeneity of the source objects into account, and proposed the Heterogeneous Heat Conduction(HHC) model and Nie et al. \cite{19} investigated the optimal hybrid coefficients of HeatS and ProbS, and proposed accordingly the Balance Diffusion (BD) model, respectively.

-In the first diffuse-like model ProbS, every user distributes the total resource he receives previously from objects, back averagely to his neighbor objects.
+In the first diffusion-like model ProbS, every user distributes the total resource he receives previously from objects, back averagely to his neighbor objects.
 The niche objects will receive lower final resources (recommendation scores) because they have fewer neighbor users (resource portals), thus rank in the bottom of the recommendation lists.
 That is why ProbS suffers from poor diversity.
 In view of this, the PD model proposed by Lv et al. \cite{5} intentionally allocates more resource to small-degree objects, and less resource to large-degree objects.
 For the resource of a given user, every neighbor object receives the percentage approximately inversely proportional to its degree.
 Compared with ProbS, PD simultaneously improves the diversity and accuracy of recommendation results.

-With the similar motivation, we proposed a method which can be used in many being diffuse-like algorithms, like ProbS, BHC and HHP, to get better recommendation results on user-object bipartite networks. we propose to enhance the RA similarity in the transfer equations of diffuse-like models, by giving a tuneable exponent on the shoulder of RA similarity, and traverse this parameter to achieve the optimal recommendation results.
+With the similar motivation, we proposed a method which can be used in many being diffusion-like algorithms, like ProbS, BHC and HHP, to get better recommendation results on user-object bipartite networks. we propose to enhance the RA similarity in the transfer equations of diffusion-like models, by giving a tunable exponent on the shoulder of RA similarity, and traverse this parameter to achieve the optimal recommendation results.
 Experiments on three benchmark data sets, MovieLens, Netflix, and RYM (Rate Your Music) show that our model can yield a great performance improvement compared with the original models.